AdamUllmann/ModuSuite/README.md

 - **modu-SCOPE**: A Lightweight Audio Visualizer that displays real-time visual audio Processing with Low Latency.
 Features a spectrogram and oscilloscope.

-## Getting Started

-To use Modu-Suite plugins, follow these general steps:

-1. Clone the repository for the desired plugin.
-2. Follow the installation instructions provided in the plugin's README.
-3. Explore the features and capabilities of each plugin to enhance your audio production workflow.

 ## Support and Contributions

 If you encounter any issues, have feature requests, or want to contribute, feel free to open an issue or submit a pull request on the respective product's repository.